underscoreio/essential-scala/src/pages/traits/working-with-data.md

 ## Structural Recursion using Pattern Matching

-Structural recursion with pattern matching proceeds along the same lines as with polymorphism.
+Structural recursion with pattern matching proceeds along the same lines as polymorphism.
 We simply have a case for every subtype, and each pattern matching case must extract the fields we're interested in.

 <div class="callout callout-info">
 #### The Has-a And Pattern Matching Pattern